BlenderCN-Org/compAS/docs/pages/api.rst

 ********************************************************************************

-The Block Research Group (BRG) framework is a set of Python packages for computational architectural grometry, structural design, and fabrication.
+The Block Research Group (BRG) framework is a set of Python packages for computational architectural geometry, structural design, and fabrication.
 There is a main package (``brg``) that defines the base functionality of the framework, and several wrapper packages (``brg_rhino``, ``brg_maya``, ...) that provide wrappers for different CAD environments.